500 Series Shinkansen

-The 500 series (500系, Go-hyaku-kei) is a Shinkansen high-speed train type operated by West Japan Railway Company (JR-West) on the San'yō Shinkansen line in Japan since 1997.
-They were designed to be capable of 320 km/h but operated at 300 km/h, until they were finally retired from the primary Nozomi service in 2010.
+The 500 series (500系, Go-hyaku-kei) is a Shinkansen high-speed train type operated by West Japan Railway Company (JR-West) in Japan on the Tōkaidō Shinkansen line from 1997 until 2010, and the San'yō Shinkansen line since 1997.
+They were designed to be capable of 320 km/h but operated at 300 km/h, until they were retired from the primary Nozomi service in 2010.
 The trainsets were then refurbished and downgraded to the all-stations Kodama service between Shin-Ōsaka and Hakata.

 Overview

 The general design concept was overseen by German industrial designer Alexander Neumeister.
 The running gear utilizes computer-controlled active suspension for a smoother, safer ride, and yaw dampers are fitted between cars for improved stability.
 All sixteen cars in each original trainset were powered, giving a maximum of 18.24 MW.
 Each train cost an estimated 5 billion yen, and only nine were built.
 It used biomimicry to reduce energy consumption by 15%, increase speeds by 10% and reduce noise levels while increasing passenger comfort.
-This was done by making the train's front have the shape of a kingfisher's beak.
+This was done by designing the train's front to mimic the shape of a kingfisher's beak.